crsmoro/scplayer/README.md

 ----------------
 If you connect using a facebook account, librespot will not show up among the devices in the Spotify app.
 What you need to do is apply for a <a href="http://www.spotify.com/account/set-device-password/" target="_blank">device password</a> and use that to sign in instead.

+If you are running on Openelec like I am, you have to run this command to enable alsa drivers<br/>
+from ssh type "echo snd_bcm2835 >> /storage/.config/modules-load.d/audio.conf"

 Disclaimer
 ----------------
 Using this code to connect to Spotify's API is probably forbidden by them, and might result in you application key getting banned.
 Use at you own risk